jedandroby/jedandroby/README.md

 ### Hi there 👋
 Welcome to my github!

-The most interesting repos currently in my arsenal would be the crypto-stock-dashboard, and the project3-localcopy.
+The most interesting repos currently in my arsenal would be the crypto-stock-dashboard, and the Smart_contract-rental-system.

+The dashboard allows users to pull in their favorite tokens or stocks from yahoo finance, and then run various analysis tools.
+Montecarlo simulations, along with linear regressions, LSTM, prophet models, and an algorithmic back-tester using RSI or MACD.
+The Smart contract rental system uses solidity and ganache for the smart contracts, and a streamlit interface to display the contracts and allow user inputs.
+The data is setup to store into an AWS s3 bucket storage.

 - 🌱 I’m currently learning - Rust / Everything
 - 📫 How to reach me: ... robinbthorsen@gmail.com